 Molly was drawn to food justice organizing and farming in 2005, and has since worked in many areas of the sustainable food and farming movement.
 Molly began farming full-time in 2008, and has been Farm Manager at The Youth Farm in Crown Heights, Brooklyn since 2011.
 At The Youth Farm, she co-founded and directs the Accelerated Certificate in Urban Agriculture, a partnership program with Farm School NYC.
 Molly is a founding and Executive Committee member of Farm School NYC.
 She has co-taught core courses, Propagation and Growing Soils, annually since 2011.

 Molly co-founded and co-leads an immersive 14 month training for adults in diversified vegetable and flower farming at the 1-acre Youth Farm in Crown Heights, Brooklyn.
-Registration for ACUA 2016-17 is now closed.
-Please check back in August 2017 for the 2017-18 program application.
+Registration for FIC 2017-18 is now closed.
+Please check back in August 2018 for the 2018-19 program application.

 UPCOMING WORKSHOPS and PANELS:

 - WINTER WREATH WORKSHOP, Tues.
 Dec.
 7th, 2017 6:30-8:30pm at The Brooklyn Grange